jamesdahall/metro_clock/README.md

 Single-Location Setup
 ---------------------

-- During initial setup, you can use the one‑liner installer (recommended) or run the interactive setup.
+- During initial setup, use the curl installer (two‑step, recommended) or run the in‑repo interactive setup.
-  - One‑liner (see Install above)
+  - Two‑step curl installer (see Install above)
-  - Interactive: `sudo ./update.sh` (guided)
+  - In‑repo interactive: `sudo ./update.sh` (guided)
 - Non-interactive alternative to create a starter config:
   - `./update.sh --write-config --home 38.8895,-77.0353 --radius 1200`
 - After that, the location remains fixed; only favorites might be edited when needed.